Car MOT check

 Start with our free CarVeto check.
 All you need is a VRM (Vehicle Registration Number)

-Once you have accessed your CarVeto, scroll near the bottom of the report to find the MOT history data.
+Once you have accessed your CarVeto, scroll near the bottom of the report to find the MOT history check data.

 This part of a CarVeto is hugely important when it comes to buying a used car that is reliable, roadworthy and a decent investment.